Mouse-ear Hawkweed flowers. Photo Credit: Janie Marlow, NameThatPlant.net, Bugwood.org

-- It prefers to grow in open grassy areas such as fields, meadows, pastures, forest clearings, and roadsides.
+- It prefers to grow in open grassy areas such as fields, meadows, pastures, forest clearings, and along roads.

-- It produces thick mats that prevent other plants from establishing or surviving.
+- It releases chemicals that prevent surrounding plants from growing.

 - It produces thick mats that displace desirable pasture species and thrives in over-grazed pastures.